danielrbrown/IOOPM_C_Garbage_Collector/README.md

 [Traverse and Copy](src/traverse_and_copy)

-I also contributed significantly to developing an initial deign for the GC, as well as cross-module testing and the generation of issues during production.
+I also contributed significantly to developing an initial design for the GC, as well as cross-module testing and the generation of Issues during production.

 The project report and documentation (beyond the README below) can be found at [Project Report](proj), and includes details of test results, workflow and reflections.